Donovantxy/fedtx/README.md

 1 - Make suere you have **NodeJs**, and **npm** installed on your machine, clone the repository and get into the folder from shell, then:

-2 - Run `npm i`
+2 - run `npm i`: in order to install all dependecies needed to run the web-app

-4 - `npm start`, the web-app should get open on default browser on `http://localhost:3330` (wheras the server will run on port `3333`)
+4 - run `npm start`: the web-app should get open on default browser on `http://localhost:3330` (wheras the server will run on port `3333`)

-5 - If you want to build for production run `npm run build:prod`
+If you want to build for production run `npm run build:prod`, the outcome will go in **/dist** folder